About this day

 About Trevor Cox

 Trevor Cox is Professor of Acoustic Engineering at Salford University where he teaches and researches room acoustics and audio.
-His BBC radio documentaries include The Physicist’s Guide to the Orchestra.
-His popular science book is Sonic Wonderland.

 The weird world of quantum physics Michael Brooks, Author and broadcaster